-In pursuance of the Directors' Remuneration Policy 2022-2024 (which follows on from the previous Policy on this point), the Chairman of the Board of Directors, as executive Director performing executive duties, is the only Director who will receive variable remuneration on similar terms to the other senior executives of the company, according to the criteria and targets established in the Directors' Remuneration Policy 2022-2024.
+In pursuance of the Directors' Remuneration Policy 2022-2024, the Chairman of the Board, as executive Director performing executive duties, is the only Director who will receive variable remuneration on similar terms to the other senior executives of the Company and the Group, according to the criteria and targets established in the Directors' Remuneration Policy 2022-2024 and explained in the previous point.

-The variable remuneration of the Chairman of the Board of Directors for his executive duties includes:
+The variable remuneration of the Chairman of the Board for the performance of his executive duties includes:

-- Ordinary annual variable remuneration, established in the executive Director's contract, which is proportionate to the level of achievement of the targets established in the Director's Remuneration Policy 2022-2024.
+- Ordinary annual variable remuneration, established in the executive Director's contract, which is proportionate to the level of achievement of the targets established in the Directors' Remuneration Policy 2022-2024 (in 2023 the EBITDA and ROCE set in the consolidated budget for 2023).

-This remuneration, as a percentage of the fixed annual remuneration, is proportionate to fulfilment of the targets set, establishing a floor (below which variable remuneration is capped at 150% of the amount payable for meeting the targets).
-This variable remuneration accrues and is paid on an annual basis, after assessing the financial results of the year.
-The ordinary annual variable remuneration corresponding to the Executive Chairman for the current year (2022) will thus be determined in 2023, once the financial results of 2022 are known.
+This remuneration, as a percentage of the fixed annual remuneration, is proportionate to achievement of the targets set, establishing a floor (below which the variable remuneration is zero) and a ceiling (above which the variable remuneration is capped at 100% of the fixed annual remuneration, assuming that the proposed amendment to the Policy is approved at the same Annual General Meeting at which this Report is to be put to an advisory vote).
+This variable remuneration accrues and is paid on an annual basis once the financial results of the year in question have been assessed.
+The ordinary annual variable remuneration corresponding to the Executive Chairman for the current year (2023) will thus be determined in 2024, once the financial results of 2023 are known and it is possible, therefore, to check the extent to which the relevant targets have been met.

-- Deferred annual variable remuneration, linked to fulfilment of the Strategic Plan 2022-2024, applicable to the senior management of the Ebro Foods Group.
-The payment of bonuses is conditional upon meeting the targets set each year by the Remuneration Scheme (corresponding to the targets set in the Strategic Plan 2022-2024) and the beneficiary's continued employment in the Group at the date of payment established for those bonuses, except in cases of: (i) death or disability of the beneficiary or (ii) takeover in the Group or a similar corporate operation, or any other extraordinary circumstance which may, in the Board of Director's opinion, materially affect the Scheme.
+- Deferred annual variable remuneration, tied to fulfilment of the Strategic Plan 2022-2024, applicable to the senior management of the Ebro Foods Group.
+The payment of bonuses is conditional upon meeting the above-mentioned targets set each year by the Remuneration Scheme (corresponding to the targets set in the Strategic Plan 2022-2024) and the beneficiary's continued employment in the Group at the date of payment established for those bonuses, except in cases of: (i) death or disability of the beneficiary or (ii) takeover in the Group or a similar corporate operation, or (iii) any other extraordinary circumstance which may, in the Board's opinion, materially affect the Scheme.

-Bonuses are paid 11 months after being determined (after checking the degree of fulfilment of the annual targets and comparing them with those set in the Strategic Plan 2022-2024), so by the time they are paid, more than one year has passed since the end of the year to which the bonus corresponds.
-Accordingly, the bonus that may be payable to the Executive Chairman, the only Director with executive duties, for 2022 (the first year of the Directors' Remuneration Policy 2022-2024) would be paid in 2024.
+Bonuses are paid 11 months after being determined (after checking the level of achievement of the annual targets), so by the time it is paid, more than one year has passed since the end of the year to which the bonus corresponds.
+Accordingly, the bonus that may be payable to the Executive Chairman, the only Director with executive duties, for 2023 (the second year of the Directors' Remuneration Policy 2022-2024) would be paid in 2025.